Distributions in CFT II. Minkowski Space: Axioms

 In this section we will state the properties of Wightman correlation functions in a unitary QFT, to which we will refer here as ``Wightman axioms.''
 These axioms appear as as ``properties of the vacuum expectation values'' in {\cite{Streater:1989vi}}, Sec.\ 3-3, and as (W1)-(W5) in \cite{simon1974}, Theorem II.1.
 Refs.\ {\cite{Streater:1989vi,simon1974}} give in addition another set of axioms (called G{\aa}rding-Wightman axioms in \cite{simon1974}) saying that fields are operator-valued distributions in the Hilbert space on which the Lorentz group acts, etc. This other set of axioms will not be used in this work.
 In any case, the Wightman reconstruction theorem {\cite{Streater:1989vi}} says that the two sets of axioms are equivalent.

 A unitary QFT in Minkowski space studies $n$-point correlators

-(Wightman functions) of local operators $\varphi_i (x)$, $x \in \mathbb{R}^{1, d - 1}$.
-For simplicity in this paper we will only consider bosonic operators, although more generally one should allow fermionic operators and spinor representations.
-Wightman functions are translation and $\tmop{SO} (1, d - 1)$ invariant.
-We will choose a basis of local operators $\mathcal{O}_i$ transforming in irreducible $\tmop{SO} (1, d - 1)$ representations $\rho_i$.
+(Wightman functions) of local operators $\varphi_i (x)$, $x \in \mathbb{R}^{1, d - 1}$.\footnote{{In this paper, we use the term ``operator" according to CFT terminology, where the term ``field" is used in Wightman and Osterwalder-Schrader terminology.
+For example, in Refs.\ \cite{Streater:1989vi,simon1974}, the term ``operator" is reserved for the actual unbounded Hilbert space operator $\phi(f)$ defined on a dense domain of the Hilbert space (which justifies the terminology ``operator-valued distribution" $\phi$ in the G{\aa}rding-Wightman formulation).}} For simplicity in this paper we will only consider bosonic operators, although more generally one should allow fermionic operators and spinor representations.
+Wightman functions are translation and $\tmop{SO} (1, d - 1)$ invariant.\footnote{Here and everywhere in this paper, $\tmop{SO}(1,d-1)$ means the connected component of the group.
+E.g. ${\rm diag}(-1,-1,1,\dots,1)$ is not included.
+Of course, it is possible for the theory to also possess discrete space-time symmetries such as time inversion or space reflection.
+The consequences of such symmetries are straightforward to figure out and are not discussed in this paper.} We will choose a basis of local operators $\mathcal{O}_i$ transforming in irreducible $\tmop{SO} (1, d - 1)$ representations $\rho_i$.
 Then, Wightman functions remain invariant when

 where $g \in \tmop{SO} (1, d - 1)$, and $\rho_i (g)$ are finite-dimensional matrices of the representation $\rho_i$ $(\alpha, \beta = 1 \ldots \dim \rho_i)$.
 Let $\mathcal{C}$ be the complex vector space whose elements are arbitrary components of $\mathcal{O}_i$'s, and their \tmtextit{finite} linear combinations with constant complex coefficients.
 Operators $\varphi \mathcal{}_i$ in {\eqref{nptMink}} can be arbitrary elements of $\mathcal{C}$, and Wightman function {\eqref{nptMink}} is multi-linear in $\varphi \mathcal{}_i$.
 Note that in this and the next section derivatives of local operators (of any order) are counted as independent operators, while in the CFT Sec.\ \ref{ECFTax} we will start making distinction between primaries and their derivatives.